-- \The PHA maintains a list of interested landlords/list of units available for the Section 8 Program and updates this list at least annually.
-When listings from owners are received, they will be compiled by the PHA staff by bedroom size. - \ The PHA will maintain lists of available housing submitted by owners in all neighborhoods within the Housing Authority's jurisdiction to ensure greater mobility and housing choice to very low income households.
-The lists of units will be provided at the front desk/mailed on request and provided at briefings. - \ The staff of the PHA initiates personal contact with private property owners and managers by conducting informal discussions. - \ Printed material is offered to acquaint owners and managers with the opportunities available under the program. - \ The PHA has active participation in a community based organization which includes participants from owners of private property and apartment owners/managers. - \ The PHA will actively recruit property owners with property located outside areas of minority and poverty concentration and apply for exception payment standards if the PHA determines it is necessary to make the program more accessible in the PHA's jurisdiction. - \ The PHA encourages program participation by owners of units located outside areas of poverty or minority concentration.
+\The PHA maintains a list of interested landlords/list of units available for the Section 8 Program and updates this list at least annually.
+When listings from owners are received, they will be compiled by the PHA staff by bedroom size.

+\ The PHA will maintain lists of available housing submitted by owners in all neighborhoods within the Housing Authority's jurisdiction to ensure greater mobility and housing choice to very low income households.
+The lists of units will be provided at the front desk/mailed on request and provided at briefings.

+\ The staff of the PHA initiates personal contact with private property owners and managers by conducting informal discussions.

+\ Printed material is offered to acquaint owners and managers with the opportunities available under the program and information for prospective landlords is available on the Housing page of the OACAC website at www.oac.ac.

+\ The PHA has active participation in a community based organization which includes participants from owners of private property and apartment owners/managers.

+\ The PHA will actively recruit property owners with property located outside areas of minority and poverty concentration and apply for exception payment standards if the PHA determines it is necessary to make the program more accessible in the PHA's jurisdiction.

+\ The PHA encourages program participation by owners of units located outside areas of poverty or minority concentration.
 The PHA periodically evaluates the demographic distribution of assisted families to identify areas within the jurisdiction where owner outreach should be targeted.
 The purpose of these activities is to provide more choices and better housing opportunities to families.
 Voucher holders are informed of a broad range of areas where they may lease units inside the PHA's jurisdiction and given a list of landlords or other parties who are willing to lease units or help families who desire to live outside areas of poverty or minority concentration.